FACTS ABOUT OMUKAMA KABALEGA (What you didn’t know about Kabalega)

 Official wives: Princess Maliza Mukakyabara Bagaaya Akiiki (Partner No. 1), Nzaahe Bagaya (Partner No. 2), Partner No. 3 (untraced)

-Popular praise names – Ruhiigwa (persecuted), Ekitule kinobere abeemi (intolerant of rebels), Rukolimbo nyantalibwa mugobe (peas whose green leaves cannot be eaten as vegetable, and Rwota Mahanga (consumer of rebellious nations) and“The Defiant”
+Popular praise names – Ruhiigwa (persecuted), Ekitule kinobere abeemi (intolerant of rebels), Rukolimbo nyantalibwa mugobe (peas whose green leaves cannot be eaten as a vegetable, and Rwota Mahanga (consumer of rebellious nations) and“The Defiant”

 Figures